 By the time Vivian Low, MPH, RN-BC, FPCNA, was 8 years old, she knew she wanted to be a nurse, largely because of her exposure to a student nurse she got to know when she was a little girl.
 Not only was she impressed by the woman’s nursing uniform, complete with a cape and hat, but Vivian read all the Sue Barton nurse novels and called Florence Nightingale her hero.
 The daughter of Chinese immigrants, Vivian put herself through Nursing School at the University of San Francisco and received a public health loan that forgave a year of tuition for every year she worked in an impoverished, high-need area.
 After three years at Los Angeles County General Hospital working in the pulmonary intensive care unit, she was debt-free.
 Vivian then went on to receive her master’s degree in public health from San Jose State University, focusing on community health education.

 She received the Program Founding Coordinator Recognition of Excellence Award for the De Anza College cardiac rehabilitation program she created in partnership with the exercise physiology lab and its medical director – a program that was well ahead of its time and operated for 15 years.
-Fast-forward several years, and Vivian continues to build on that experience, passion and knowledge; developing innovative new programs at El Camino Hospital during her 17 years as Manager of the Cardiac and Pulmonary Wellness Center and eight years as Chair of Nursing Research Council.
+Fast-forward several years, and Vivian continues to build on that experience, passion and knowledge; developing innovative new programs at El Camino Health during her 17 years as Manager of the Cardiac and Pulmonary Wellness Center and twelve years as Chair of Nursing Research Council.

 Vivian’s passion for coordinating community resources, mentoring nurses and improving patient care and services in the hospital and throughout the community seems limitless.
 For example, she successfully launched the Harmonica for Health program for COPD patients in support of the Better Breathers Club.
 The Harmonica Program is an innovative approach that encourages patients to practice vital breathing exercises, learn a new skill (playing the harmonica) and enjoy the social aspect of a group learning environment.
 Vivian’s other wellness initiatives include a Laughter Yoga program for stress reduction, a women’s heart support group, and a collaboration with the YMCA to support graduates of the wellness program.
 She also recently arranged for the hospital dietitian to receive training in plant-based dietary courses to improve the quality of service provided to all heart patients.